syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Events.md

 private void ClickToClosePopup_Clicked(object sender, EventArgs e) {
-    //set false to IsOpen or IsVisible property like the folowing code to close the popup view.
+    //set false to IsOpen or IsVisible property like the following code to close the popup view.

     popupLayout.IsOpen = false;
     popupLayout.IsVisible = false;